Cruise Ship Safety: 6 Essential Travel Tips You Need to Know

 When you get onboard for the first time, check out that evacuation map on the back of your cabin door.
 Physically follow the route to your lifeboat station, so you're familiar with where you're going if you have to do it for real.

 Take an interest in the lifeboat drill on the first day.
 If you are in good physical shape, ask a crew member to show you how to operate the launching mechanism.
-If your ship really is sinking you may be facing a situation without much help from the crew they're as scared as you are and may already be directing the rescue from a lifeboat.
-It's more common than you'd hope!
-So knowing how to launch the lifeboat could save your life.
+If your ship really is sinking, you may be facing a situation without much help from the crew as they're under a lot of stress and may already be directing the rescue from a lifeboat.
+So, knowing how to launch the lifeboat could save your life.

 Reduce panic in an emergency

 One of the biggest problems with abandoning a ship is that many of the passengers are elderly.
-A younger fitter person may be confident they can get themselves into a lifeboat, but the elderly often aren't.
+A younger, fitter person may be confident they can get themselves into a lifeboat, but the elderly often are not.
 This causes a lot of apprehensions and even panic.
-Do your best to assure those people, and help them when you can.
-Less panic means a better chance everyone will survive, so it's in your best interests to keep them calm.'
+Do your best to assure those people if you are among the more able-bodied and help them when you can.
+Less panic means a better chance everyone will survive, so it's in your best interests to keep everyone calm.

 Never jump overboard on a cruise ship